TITLE 68: PROFESSIONS AND OCCUPATIONS

 Section 1150.60 Licensure by Endorsement

-a) An applicant who holds an active license or registration to practice architecture under the laws of another state or territory and who desires to become licensed by endorsement shall file an application with the Division together with:
+a) An applicant who holds an active license or registration to practice architecture under the laws of another state, the District of Columbia, a territory of the United States, or foreign country, all hereinafter referred to as "jurisdiction" and who desires to become licensed by endorsement shall file an application with the Division together with:

-A) Council Certification, issued by and forwarded directly to the Division by the NCARB; or
+A) NCARB Council Certification, issued by and forwarded directly to the Division by NCARB, showing proof of having met the requirements established in the NCARB Certification Guidelines with a NAAB/CAAB professional degree or one of the following alternate NCARB pathways:

 B) Other Proof of Qualifications and Licensure

-i) Proof that the applicant has met requirements substantially equivalent to those in force in this State at the time of original or subsequent licensure by written examination in the other state or territory, including certification of education, and affidavits of training;
+i) Proof that the applicant has met requirements substantially equivalent to those in force in this State at the time of original or subsequent licensure by written examination in the other state or jurisdiction, including official transcripts and affidavits of training and experience on forms prescribed by the Department; and

-ii) A certification by the state or territory of original licensure and any other jurisdiction in which the applicant is or has ever been licensed, including the date of issuance of the applicant's license and the current status of each license; the basis of licensure and a description of all examinations by which the applicant was licensed in that state or territory and the date of passage of any such examinations; and whether the records of the licensing authority contain any record of disciplinary action taken or pending against the applicant;
+ii) A certification by the jurisdiction of original licensure and any other jurisdiction in which the applicant is or has ever been licensed, including the date of issuance of the applicant's license and the current status of each license; the basis of licensure and a description of all examinations by which the applicant was licensed in that jurisdiction and the date of passage of any such examinations; and whether the records of the licensing authority contain any record of disciplinary action taken against the applicant;

-3) A signed and dated affidavit attesting the applicant has read and understands the Act and this Part;
+3) Certification that the applicant has read and understands the Act and this Part.

-3) The Division shall examine each endorsement application to determine whether the requirements in the state or territory of original or subsequent licensure were substantially equivalent to the requirements then in force in this State.
+c) The Division shall examine each endorsement application to determine whether the requirements in the jurisdiction of original or subsequent licensure were substantially equivalent to the requirements then in force in this State.
 The Division shall either issue a license by endorsement to the applicant or notify the applicant in writing of the reason for the denial of the application.

-4) The Division shall, in individual cases, upon recommendation of the Board, waive passage of one or more parts of the examination upon proof that the applicant has been lawfully engaged in the practice of architecture in another jurisdiction for a minimum of five years and has provided evidence demonstrating competence in the area or areas of the examination being considered for waiver (i.e., architectural education, training and experience).
+d) The Division may, in individual cases, upon recommendation of the Board, waive passage of one or more parts of the examination upon proof that the applicant has been lawfully engaged in the practice of architecture in another jurisdiction for a minimum of 5 years and has provided evidence demonstrating competence in the area or areas of the examination being considered for waiver (i.e., architectural education, training, experience).
 If an applicant has previously failed to pass a part or parts of the examination, the applicant shall not be granted a waiver for that part or parts pursuant to this provision.

-1) Provide such information as may be necessary; and/or
+1) Provide information as may be necessary; and/or

-2) Appear for an interview before the Board to explain such relevance or sufficiency, clarify information, or clear up any discrepancies or conflicts in information.
+2) Appear for an interview before the Board to explain the relevance or sufficiency, clarify information, or clear up any discrepancies or conflicts in information.